1414C/jiffy/README.md

 * the user-name and stored bcrypt hash is looked up in the back-end db
 * the provided password is hashed in memory using the standard lib Go bcrypt functions and the protected salt/pepper values
 * the computed bcrypt hash is compared to the stored hash for the user
-* if the hash values match, a JWT (token) is created using ECDSA-384
+* if the hash values match, a JWT (token) is created using ECDSA-384 (adjustable to ECDSA-256 for increased performance)
-* the JWT is passed back to the caller and must henceforth be included in the http header of all requests in the Authorization field
+* the JWT is passed back to the caller and must henceforth be included in the http header of all requests using the Authorization field
 * in addtion to fullfilling the authorization requirements, the JWT is also used as a CSRF equivalent
 * see the Authorization and End-Point Security section for more details regarding the content and use of the JWT content/claims